jvincent3/Memory-Game/README.md

 * Whenever the player flips the first card the timer will start counting.

 * Moves will increase after flipping two cards facing up.
+  * Completing the game with 1-14 moves will be 3 stars.
+  * Completing the game with 15-24 moves will be 2 stars.
+  * Completing the game with 25+ moves will be 1 star.

 * The player can restart the game with the restart button beside the timer.